reframejs/reframe/docs/overview.template.md

 Why not use Ruby on Rails, Django, or Flask instead of React then?
 Because
  1. React/JSX is a vastly superior HTML templating engine.
  1. React/JSX is an incredibly powerful HTML templating engine.
- It is vastly superior to previous declarative template engines.
+ It is vastly superior to previous

  2.
  3. One language for both the browser and the server.